Image

 Currently ranked 5th in the C-SPAN Presidential Historian Survey, Ike’s reputation and status continues to rise.
 And, because of people like you, my grandfather’s legacy of leadership is celebrated and shared.
 As the Eisenhower Foundation strives to impart Ike’s wisdom on today’s Americans, the truth remains that there is far more that needs to be done to secure the legacy of President Eisenhower and The Greatest Generation.

-President, Dwight D. Eisenhower led our country to some of the most peaceful and prosperous times in history.
+President Dwight D. Eisenhower led our country to some of the most peaceful and prosperous times in history.
 As the United States transitioned from wartime to peacetime, President Eisenhower invested in our country’s infrastructure to meet the demands of an ever-growing economy.
 He enacted the National Interstate and Defense Highways Act, forever changing the country’s landscape and opening new frontiers for trade and business.

 In response to the Soviet Union’s launch of the artificial satellite Sputnik I, President Eisenhower established NASA (National Aeronautics and Space Administration), fueling the “Space Race” and ultimately securing America’s place at the forefront of space exploration.